How to analyze landing pages: the four signals beyond bounce rate

 5. Clear the source filter and click the next biggest source for the same page.
 Compare the four numbers.
 If they are wildly different, you have a traffic-mix problem, not a page problem.

 That whole loop is four clicks.
-Once it becomes routine, the slow part is interpreting the data, not gathering it.
-The slow part is also where the value is.
+Once it is muscle memory, the slow part is reading the data, not collecting it.
+And the slow part is where the value lives.

 What a high bounce rate actually means (and when to ignore it)

-After all of that, bounce rate is still useful.
-It is just not useful as the first thing you look at.
-Here is what a high bounce rate (above 70%) actually tells you, with the caveats:
+After all that, bounce rate is still useful.
+It is just not the first thing you should look at.
+So here is what a high bounce rate, above 70%, really tells you, page type by page type:

 • On a paid-ad landing page: probably a targeting problem if engagement is also low.
 Probably a wrong-offer problem if engagement is high.
 Almost never a page problem in isolation.